markhakansson/master-thesis/README.md

 # Master Thesis
-This repository contains my master thesis for my Computer Science and Engineering degree at Luleå University of Techonology 2021.
+This repository contains the master thesis for my Computer Science and Engineering degree at Luleå University of Technology 2021.

 # Dependencies
 - Any LaTeX distribution
 - Biber for biblatex (references)
 - latexmk for document generation